TomiwaAribisala-git/java-maven-app/.vscode/README.md

-Java Maven App for CI/CD.
+A Java Maven Application(sample) for a CI/CD pipeline.